Maternal and Child Health Bureau: Healthy Start Program

 Healthy Start is an MCHB initiative mandated to reduce the rate of infant mortality and improve perinatal outcomes through grants to project areas with high annual rates of infant mortality.
+As of 2010, MCHB supports 104 Healthy Start projects providing services in 38 States, the District of Columbia and Puerto Rico, that provide community-based outreach, case management, depression screening and educational activities for women in areas with high rates of infant mortality and shortages of health care providers.
+Healthy Families America offers credentialing, the identification of core elements of the model, and technical assistance to help Healthy Start programs be successful.

 Healthy Start began in a small area of Oahu, Hawaii in 1985 as a child abuse prevention demonstration project.
 The demonstration project used paraprofessionals and home visiting in an attempt to help first-time families with their newborn children.
 This model was adapted and expanded by parenting education programs nationwide.
 MCHB’s Healthy Start program began in 1991 with grants to 15 communities with infant mortality rates 1.5 to 2.5 times the national average.
-In 2010, 104 Healthy Start projects were providing services in 38 States, the District of Columbia and Puerto Rico.
-Healthy Families America offers credentialing, the identification of core elements of the model, and technical assistance to help Healthy Start programs be successful.

 A recent evaluation of one state's Healthy Start program indicated positive outcomes in parenting skills and decreased parental stress, where low parenting skills and high parental stress were identified by the authors as risk factors for child abuse and maltreatment.
 It is very difficult to conduct the sort of evaluation project, using control groups, which might isolate the effect of Healthy Start intervention from many other contributing variables on measurable outcomes.
 However, one recent national evaluation showed that a greater percentage of participants in selected Healthy Start Programs reported breastfeeding and using evidence-based safe sleep practices compared to a comparison group of mothers matched for low income and education.

-Other Maternal and Child Health Programs
+Other programs

 In addition to the programs described above, MCHB carries out its work through an array of grant programs and initiatives authorized under Title V legislation.
 One way of categorizing MCHB programs and initiatives is by the primary focus of a particular program—at the level of individuals and families, the community, or at the state level.
 In addition, MCHB leads cross-cutting programs and initiatives that support innovative solutions to improve maternal and child health and the quality of health services for MCH populations.